jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

 Best practices:

-- decide on a process:
-  draft PR -> ready for review -> PR reviews -> PR author merges
-- focus on the right things: functionality, software design, complexity, tests, naming, comments, documentation.
-Developers shouldn't spent their time reviewing things that can be automatically checked.
+- focus on important aspects like functionality, software design, complexity, tests, naming, documentation and comments, and automate trivial checks.
-- discuss high level approach early, preventing rewrite of PR.
-If PR rewrites happen often, its a sign you might want to talk more often before implementation.
-If a POC is needed to ignite the discussion, then start a draft PR of the approach and make architecture decisions based on gained information.
+- discuss high level approaches before implementation, which prevents PR-rewrites.
+If I require a POC to spark the discussion, start a draft PR of the approach and have the conversation.
+- Foster a positive feedback culture:

+    - provide feedback on code, not the author
+    - accept that there are several correct solutions to a problem and you all are in the same boat.
+    - PR authors are humans with feelings.
+    - Use the "Yes, and ..." technique to keep an innovative atmosphere.
+It's ungracious to dismiss fresh and fragile ideas in a draft PR stage.
+    - Keep feedback balanced with positive comments.
+    - pick your battles

+TODO:
 - Optimize for the team: team should understand the implications of fast reviews and agree on suitable max time for responding to a PR.
 Key is to minimize response lag between the author and the reviewer, even if the whole review